Full Spectrum Family Practice

 Where Compassion and Healing Come Together

-The Family Health Services Clinics of the Health and Social Services Department is currently recruiting for Clinic Physician (Board Certified), with a specialty in Pediatrics or Family Practice.
+The Family Health Services Clinics of the Health and Social Services Department is currently recruiting for Clinic Physician (Board Certified), with a specialty in Full Spectrum Practice.
 The mission of Family Health Services (FHS) is to provide superior, comprehensive, primary medical and dental care in order to improve the health and quality of life of Solano County residents.
 We have a special commitment to the uninsured, low-income, and medically underserved.
 As a Federally Qualified Health Center (FQHC), we are a safety net provider.
 To support our mission, FHS offers four conveniently located clinics in Fairfield, Vacaville, and Vallejo and mobile medical and dental vans in which we provide primary care and dental services.
 The outpatient primary care clinics see patients five days a week, with some weekend and evening hours offered.

 We are committed to improving the quality of life locally by providing exceptional medical services, tracking and preventing the spread of disease, and promoting health and safety through education and communication.